postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 > HTTP API definition can be exported and deployed from Postman.
 To deploy a REST API definition, use the AWS console.

+To export and deploy your API definition to an AWS stage, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**.
 1. Select **Deploy API**.